Chapter 18 of Deuteronomy contains two verses that have been the subject of intense debate over the centuries. Moses(as) told the assembly of Israel:

 - A prophet will come.

-- This prophet will be raised from among the brethren of Israel.
+- He will be raised from among the brethren of Israel.

-- This prophet will convey the exact words of God as revealed to him, to mankind.
+- He will convey the exact words of God as revealed to him, to mankind.

 - If anyone pretends to be the prophet promised in this prophecy, such a pretender will incur God’s displeasure, and will meet death and defeat.
 However, the real claimant to this prophecy will remain completely protected by God.